 The financial assets classified as loans and receivables are initially measured at fair value, then subsequently carried at amortized cost.
-The company's financial assets classified as loans and receivables include cash, accounts receivable, interest receivable and mortgages receivable.
+The company's financial assets classified as loans and receivables include cash, accounts receivable, due from related party, interest receivable and mortgages receivable.